Notgnoshi/notgnoshi.github.io/_posts/2017-07-08-shell-utilities.md

 ## additions and removals

 These two Bash one liners give you the number of additions and removals the given author has made in a Git repository.
-Awk is damned beautiful and so is zach for writing this for me.

 ```shell
 # Gives number of additions author has made in current git repo